PaddlePaddle/docs/docs/install/compile/macos-compile_en.md

     ```
     (here [python-ld-path] is the [python-bin-path]'s parent directory )

 - g.
-(Optional) If you are compiling PaddlePaddle on macOS 10.14, make sure you have the [appropriate version](http://developer.apple.com/download) of Xcode installed.
+(Optional) If you are compiling PaddlePaddle on MacOS 10.14, make sure you have the [appropriate version](http://developer.apple.com/download) of Xcode installed.

 #### 4. Before **compilation**, please confirm that the relevant dependencies mentioned in the [compilation dependency table](/documentation/docs/en/install/Tables_en.html/#third_party) are installed in your environment, otherwise we strongly recommend using `Homebrew` to install related dependencies.

-> Under macOS, if you have not modified or installed the dependencies mentioned in the "Compile Dependency Table", you only need to use `pip` to install `numpy`, `protobuf`, `wheel`, use `Homebrew` to install `wget`, `swig`,then install `cmake`.
+> Under MacOS, if you have not modified or installed the dependencies mentioned in the "Compile Dependency Table", you only need to use `pip` to install `numpy`, `protobuf`, `wheel`, use `homebrew` to install `wget`, `swig`,then install `cmake`.

 - a.
 Here is a special description of the installation of **CMake**: